reslaid32/huffpress/README.md

 # huffpress
-Compression format written in C++ (hpf, in the future also hpa) written only on self-written libraries and the standard C/C++ library
+Compression format written in C++ (hpf) written only on self-written libraries and the standard C/C++ library